diggerwoo/libocli/doc/Syntax Registration.md

 		   );
 ```

-When using "man" to view the manual, Libocli displays the manual text line by line, in the order in which the manual text was added.
+When using "man" to read the manual, Libocli displays the manual text line by line, in the order in which the manual text was added.